You can parse, format, and process the date and time within an expression. Dates use the ISO 8601 format in UTC.

 where:

-• <inputDateTime> is the date with or without time to parse in a format other than ISO-8601
+• <inputDateTime> is the date with or without time to parse in a format other than ISO 8601

 • <format> is the custom format supported by Java DateTimeFormatter used for the specified <inputDateTime>

-• <options> is an optional Json object with default values for allowed date-time fields which cannot be obtained from the <inputDateTime> format.
-Supported fields are zoneid - if <inputDateTime> doesn't contain any zone information, users can configure the zoneid to be used in the input options Json, or else UTC will be used.
+• <options> is an optional JSON object with default values for allowed date-time fields which cannot be obtained from the <inputDateTime> format.
+Supported fields are zoneid - if <inputDateTime> doesn't contain any zone information, users can configure the zoneid to be used in the input options JSON, or else UTC will be used.

 Note:

-Parses <inputDateTime> in a format other than ISO8601 as specified by <format>, and uses any default values specified in <options> if required to transform it to a date-time in ISO8601 format.
-Will return null if <inputDateTime> is null, not in a valid format or cannot be transformed to ISO8601 if it lacks any required fields such as day, month, year, or if any of those fields are out of range.
+Parses <inputDateTime> in a format other than ISO 8601 as specified by <format>, and uses any default values specified in <options> if required to transform it to a date-time in ISO 8601 format.

 Parsing date with format yyyy-MM-dd without zone information which uses UTC as default zone